 Posted By Clod on July 20, 2012

-With opportunity development, the club owner is saying, “Let’s change and capture even more members” (similar to the ones we have now).
-You’re taking a high risk by changing your club, but selling to existing target markets.
+With market development, the club owner is saying, “Let’s take the club we have and go after a new target market.”
+You’re taking a moderate risk and selling what you have now to new target markets.